-The BTEC Certificate/Extended Certificate in Sport is designed for students who wish to study a Sport and Physical Education topic alongside other A Level subjects.
+This course is designed for students who wish to study a Sport and Physical Education topic alongside other A Level subjects.

-– Anatomy and Physiology in Sport: The key areas for this unit explore the structure and function of the five different body systems that allow us to perform as athletes.
+– Anatomy and physiology in sport: The key areas for this unit explore the structure and function of the five different body systems that allow us to perform as athletes.
 You will learn about the different bones of the skeleton, the different types of joints, the sliding filament theory, the different types of muscle and muscle fibres, the structure of the heart and blood vessels, the mechanics of breathing, the role of Adenosine Triphosphate and its production via the three different energy systems.
 You will focus on the acute and long term effects of physical activity on the body.
 You will also have the chance to investigate the effects of exercise on each of the body systems by taking part in practical activities and conducting physiological tests to help see for yourself how each of these react.

-– Fitness Training and Programming for Health, Sport and Wellbeing: This unit covers a range of areas with a key focus on developing an individual’s health, fitness and well-being.
+– Fitness training and programming for health, sport and wellbeing: This unit covers a range of areas with a key focus on developing an individual’s health, fitness and well-being.
 Fitness and health tests will be performed on clients with a focus on interpretation data and making dietary, lifestyle and training recommendation on the results found.
 This involves health screening, providing lifestyle recommendations and planning a training programme for a designated client.

-– Professional Development in the Sports Industry: You will investigate the sports industry, employment opportunities and career pathways on offer in this area.
+– Professional development in the sports industry: You will investigate the sports industry, employment opportunities and career pathways on offer in this area.
 There is a chance to look into future careers with a focus on what steps you might take to get to your future career.
 There is also a focus on writing a CV, completing job applications and taking part in a job interview process, developing skills and giving experiences relevant to any future career pathway.
 It also covers the responsibilities and roles that need to be developed for someone looking to work in the sports industry.

-The course is the equivalent to, and generates the same UCAS points as, one full A Level.
+The course is the equivalent to (and generates the same UCAS points as) one full A Level.

 This course will be assessed through a combination of examination and assignment work, presentations and one to one interviews.
-There is one Externally Assessed Module (Exam) in the First Year (Anatomy and Physiology) and one Externally Assessed Module in the Second Year (Fitness Training and Programming for Health, Sport and Wellbeing).

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.

 Having taken GCSE PE is an advantage but not essential.
-A good understanding of Biology will also be an advantage, and we recommend you have a 4/5 or above in a related science subject.
+A good understanding of Biology will also be an advantage, and we recommend you have grade a 4/5 or above in a related science subject.
 Regular participation in sport is also required and you will be expected to develop your skills either in one of our sports performance academies or outside of the college environment.
 You will need to have an enthusiasm for sport, both theoretically and practically.

 Upon completion of this course you will be able to study a sport related course at Higher Education level.
-Learners often go onto sports coaching, sport science, sport business and marketing, sports massage rehabilitation, physiotherapy or Physical Education careers with this qualification.
+Learners often go onto sports coaching, sport science, sport business and marketing, sports massage rehabilitation, physiotherapy or physical education careers with this qualification.

 Facilities and resources